HucksApp/Shell-Essentials/README.md

 ## Conditional statements

 ```
-if command
+if command or test      # if condition evalutes the exit status of the command or test
-then
+then                    # (sucess -> 0) to make decision if or not to execute the block
   commands
 else           #the else block is optional
    commands
 fi
 ```
 ```
-if command1
+if command1 or test1
 then
  commands
-elif command2
+elif command2 or test2
 then
   more commands
 else              #the else block is optional